At Openfield, we’re committed to protecting and respecting your privacy.

 Data Subject is any living individual who is the subject of Personal Data.

-The User is the individual using our Site.
+The User is the individual using our Services.
 The User corresponds to the Data Subject, who is the subject of Personal Data.

 Information Collection And Use

-We collect several different types of information for various purposes to provide and improve our Site to you.
+We collect several different types of information for various purposes to provide and improve our Services to you.

 What type of information do we collect?